 Yeah, that was a radio program.
-It was one of those things where the tour manager would call you up three months before hand and tells there’s a German radio station that wants to record a few songs and you’d agree to talk about it some more and he’d take that as a yes.
-So we roll up to the gig and there’s microphones bristling all over the place and we’re actually thinking somebody trying to bootleg us, you know, what the fuck, there’s microphones everywhere.
-And that’s when he reminded us about the radio station that’ve put a lot of money in coming down, travelling, setting everything up, so we ended up doing it under the stipulation that we got the tapes to make sure that it didn’t get bootlegged.
-Then we listened back to it and figured that for what it was and the little time that we were actually able to rehearse, it wasn’t too bad really. lt wasn’t a bad representation for that period of time, now we all wish we would have kind of waited and done it at a different time.
-It is what it is at that point, I think that only the fourth show we had done with Tommy [Aldridge], we’d had two day rehearsals, so at that point on stage you’re still kind of looking at each other trying to get signals and all that, you can hear it in there, things don’t end right and all that.
+It was one of those things where the tour manager would call you up three months beforehand and tell you there’s a German radio station that wants to record a few songs, and you’d agree to talk about it some more, and he’d take that as a yes.
+So we roll up to the gig, and microphones are bristling all over the place, and we’re thinking somebody trying to bootleg us, you know, what the fuck, there are microphones everywhere.
+And that’s when he reminded us about the radio station that’ve put a lot of money in coming down, traveling, setting everything up, so we ended up doing it under the stipulation that we got the tapes to make sure that it didn’t get bootlegged.
+Then we listened back to it and figured that for what it was and the little time that we were actually able to rehearse, it wasn’t too bad. lt wasn’t a bad representation for that period of time.
+Now we all wish we would have kind of waited and done it at a different time.
+It is what it is at that point, I think that only the fourth show we had done with Tommy [Aldridge], we’d had two-day rehearsals, so at that point on stage, you’re still kind of looking at each other trying to get signals and all that, you can hear it in there, things don’t end right and all that.
 It’s kind of funny listening back to it now; there are bits that are kind of untogether.

-We never said we were gonna give it up, everybody just walked away for a while to make sure that at some point we’d wanna come back to it and to make sure everything’s feeling fresh and then we came back at is with a vengeance.
+We never said we were going to give it up, and everybody just walked away for a while to make sure that at some point we’d want to come back to it and to make sure everything’s feeling fresh, and then we came back at it with a vengeance.

-Our philosophy is that [since] the whole thing started out as a four-piece, two guitars, bass and drums, that’s it.
-This if a four-piece rock band and that’s the way we decided to keep it, we’re a fucking rock band, period.
-So, we tried it, we had a rehearsal without the keyboards and we found out that without the keyboards it really lifted the guitars a lot more, the keyboards started to flatted everything out.
+Our philosophy is that [since] the whole thing started as a four-piece, two guitars, bass and drums, that’s it.
+This is a four-piece rock band, and that’s the way we decided to keep it; we’re a fucking rock band, period.
+So, we tried it, we had a rehearsal without the keyboards, and we found out that it really lifted the guitars a lot more without the keyboards.
+The keyboards started to flatten everything out.
 So although Darren is a magnificent player, it’s a guitar band.
 It’s what we are, so that’s the way we kept it.